 - a brief description of your organisation, relevant track record, and relevant external factors impacting your work that you think we should be aware of

 - the nature of your collection, and why it has national significance

 - what you would like us to fund, including (where possible) a specific amount and number of years for which funding is sought

 - how your proposal matches what we fund and are looking for (see above).

 2. Financial information.

 If you are a charity, a copy of your most recent annual accounts.
 If you are part of a larger organisation (such as a university or local authority) please provide an income and expenditure statement for the running costs of your department or unit.

 If your accounts show a significant surplus or deficit, high or low reserves, please explain this briefly in the finance section of the cover sheet.
-We also ask all applicants to add a brief note on the impact of Covid-19 pandemic on your financial situation and planning.
 If the year-end date of your accounts is more than 10 months old, please include your latest management accounts.

 3. Create an online account and upload your first-stage proposal and financial information.

 Please go to our online portal here to create an online account.
 You can then upload your first-stage proposal and financial information.
 This link will remain open from Monday 16th October 2023 until 5pm on Monday 8th January.